asura2019/TikTube/README.md

 Please compile the new frontend interface using the project under "TikTubeWeb".

 For ease of use and deployment, the only external dependency is the database.

+Regarding the Online DEMO: [https://tiktube.buguagaoshu.com/](https://tiktube.buguagaoshu.com/)

+*This version of the DEMO is for display purposes only.
+As such, the administrator has disabled submission and commenting functions for regular users.
+If you wish to experience these features, please deploy the system yourself for testing.*

+Test account:

+Email: test@test.com

+Password: test123456test

 ## Quick start